ttran48/MobileAppDevelopment/README.md

 ## Issues
 ```
-1 - no <RelativeLayout in the xml file means that you will not be able to hold elements in place
+1 - No <RelativeLayout in the xml file means that you will not be able to hold elements in place,
+be sure that this is included in the xml
 2 - Hover over the red keywords and press Alt+Enter; then select the appropriate options that
 appear to correct the errors.

-Side Note: The app works but does not display correctly
 ```